-The big difference between POTS (the Plain Old Telephone Service – don’t you just love that acronym?)/PSTN and VoIP is that the digital service allows voice communication to be integrated with other digitized media.
+The big difference between POTS (the Plain Old Telephone Service – don’t you just love that acronym?)/PSTN and VoIP is that digital service allows voice communication to be integrated with other digitized media.

 For example, an incoming VoIP call from a client can be digitally bundled with the client’s account details so whoever answers the phone has immediate access to the caller’s identity and full account history.
 This represents one of the main advantages of VoIP vs. POTS.
-Phone calls made over landlines are separated from other forms of communication like email or instant messaging; it’s not possible to achieve the same degree of integration with POTS calls because they they are not technologically sharable through the same infrastructure.
+Phone calls made over landlines are separated from other forms of communication like email or instant messaging; it’s not possible to achieve the same degree of integration with POTS calls because they are not technologically sharable through the same infrastructure.

-VoIP doesn’t require its own infrastructure; it shares the same networks as all other Internet services.
+VoIP doesn’t require its own infrastructure; it shares the same networks as all other internet services.
 With VoIP, it’s possible for phone calls to be fully integrated with business systems.
 This allows for easier data transfer and more efficient business processes.
 While these advantages may not be important for domestic users, businesses that are keen to utilize the full potential of online connectivity and cloud technology are smart to check it out.

 Let’s take a look at the features offered by both systems: